JeffreyJiang05/cse150-lecture-notes/README.md

 - Prefer to use `\(STATEMENT\)` over `$STATEMENT$`
 - Prefer to use `\[STATEMENT\]` over `$$STATEMENT$$`
 - Try to keep the formatting consistent between all files.
 - Do not add auxiliary files to the repository.
-The [.gitignore](.gitignore) should deal with most of these issues.
-Additionally, keep auxiliary files in [build](build).
+The `.gitignore` should deal with most of these issues.
+Additionally, keep auxiliary files in `build`.